-Extended-Enrollment: Virginia International University does not offer extended enrollment.
+Extended-Enrollment: Fairfax University of America does not offer extended enrollment.

 7.19.4.12 Changing or Adding Programs, Concentrations or Specializations and SAP Evaluation

 Change of Program, Concentration, or Specialization: When a student changes his or her program, the grades earned in the first program will be recorded as earned if the courses are applicable to the new program and will affect the student's new program CGPA, Completion Rate and MTF calculation.